EnactProtocol/encat-spec-and-tools/README.md

 - 🔍 **Discovered** by AI models searching for "hello world" or "greeting"
 - 🚀 **Executed** safely without local installation
 - 🔐 **Verified** with cryptographic signatures
-- 📌 **Reproduced** exactly with commit hash pinning
+- 📌 **Versioned** with standard semantic versioning

 **Why Enact?**
 - Any command-line tool becomes an AI tool
 - No coding required - just YAML
 - Built on the Model Context Protocol (MCP)
-- Secure by default with commit hashes and signatures
+- Secure by default with signatures and versioning

 **Get Started:**
 ```bash